charlesgibson01/za-nft/README.md

 ## Overview

-Zama Mystery NFT is a next-generation NFT platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to create NFTs with hidden reward values.
+Za Mystery NFT is a next-generation NFT platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to create NFTs with hidden reward values.
 Each minted NFT contains an encrypted random allocation (ranging from 1 to 100) that remains confidential until claimed.
 Upon claiming, users receive the corresponding amount of confidential cZama tokens (ERC-20 compatible confidential tokens).

 This project demonstrates the power of on-chain privacy through FHE, allowing computations on encrypted data without ever exposing the underlying values.